Employment

 - Manage, evaluate, and retain seasonal camp counselors, while establishing and enforcing policies and procedures for seasonal staff in line with USM guidelines.

-- Foster a positive, inclusive camp environment by implementing strategies to manage camper behavior, while staying informed on youth developmental needs.
+- Foster a positive, inclusive camp environment by implementing strategies to manage camper behavior while staying informed on youth developmental needs.

 - Coordinate logistics, facility usage, staffing needs, budgets, and overall operational strategy with the Director of Auxiliary Programs.